Essential Guide to Understanding Your Credit Score

 What Is a Good Credit Score?

-In 2019, the average American’s FICO score was 695.
-While this number is considered good, it still may not unlock the best loans or rates.
-FICO divides the different scores into the following five categories:
+In 2019, the average American FICO score was 695.
+While this number is considered good, it may not unlock the best loans or rates.
+FICO divides scores into the following five categories:

 Common Credit Score Myths

-Understanding your credit score is one thing, but being able to tell fact from fiction can be a determining factor in where you live, what you drive, and even where you work.
-For many people, credit scores are wrapped in mystery.
-Because of this, there are some common misconceptions to watch out for.
-Here are ten truths about your credit score and what you can do to affect your rating – for better or worse.
+Understanding your credit score is one thing, but being able to tell fact from fiction can be crucial in where you live, what you drive, and even where you work.
+Credit scores are often wrapped in mystery, leading to common misconceptions.
+Here are some truths about your credit score and what you can do to affect your rating – for better or worse.

-Contrary to popular belief, your income is not a part of your credit report.
-Your income and earning potential can be factors that determine whether a lender will work with you, but they are not included in the calculation of your credit score.
-That means that getting a raise or a better job does not mean your credit score will go up.
-Other factors that are not included in your credit report include:
+Contrary to popular belief, your income is not part of your credit report.
+Your income and earning potential can determine whether a lender will work with you, but they are not included in the calculation of your credit score.
+This means that getting a raise or a better job will not improve your credit score.
+Other factors not included in your credit report are:

-The correlation between a person’s wealth and credit score can be misleading.
-Remember, credit reporting companies look at a person’s credit history to determine how likely they are to pay back what they have borrowed.
-If a person is inherently wealthy and has never used credit to pay for anything, then they’re more likely to have a lower credit score regardless of their net worth.
+The correlation between wealth and credit score can be misleading.
+Credit reporting companies look at a person’s credit history to determine how likely they are to repay borrowed money.
+If someone is wealthy but has never used credit, they may have a lower credit score regardless of their net worth.

-Carrying a long-term balance on a credit card is not going to help your credit score.
-In fact, you’re probably going to be stuck making payments on interest each month.
-Using credit cards and revolving lines of credit responsibly by only purchasing what you can afford to pay off at the end of the month will still help you maintain a good credit score while avoiding interest payments.
-Likewise, if you carry a high balance on a card, usually over half your total card limit, you will end up hurting your score.
+Carrying a long-term balance on a credit card will not help your credit score.
+In fact, you will likely end up making interest payments each month.
+Using credit cards responsibly by only purchasing what you can afford to pay off at the end of the month helps maintain a good credit score without incurring interest payments.
+Carrying a high balance, usually over half your card limit, can hurt your score.

 Responsible credit habits should be taught and practiced from a young age.
-Even college-age students who use credit cards responsibly are laying the foundation for financial success.
-Young people can prime themselves for a secure financial future by establishing a positive credit history and learning financial discipline from the start.
+Even college students who use credit cards responsibly are laying the foundation for financial success.
+Young people can secure their financial future by establishing positive credit history and learning financial discipline early.

-Student loans can mean significant debt, but they don’t necessarily have to hurt your credit score.
-Sure, there’s potential that they can skew your debt ratio negatively.
-However, they can also help you establish credit history, which can make a big difference in your credit score.
+Student loans can mean significant debt, but they don’t have to hurt your credit score.
+While they can negatively affect your debt ratio, they can also help you establish credit history, which can make a big difference in your credit score.

-There may be good reasons to close a line of available credit, but raising your credit score is not one of them.
-Remember, in addition to credit history, your credit utilization ratio is another significant factor in determining the credit score that potential lenders consider when they evaluate you.
-Even if you aren’t carrying a balance, keeping your credit cards open could be a way to boost your credit score over time.
+There may be good reasons to close a line of credit, but raising your credit score is not one of them.
+In addition to credit history, your credit utilization ratio is a significant factor in determining your credit score.
+Keeping credit cards open, even if you don’t carry a balance, can help boost your credit score over time.

 PRO-TIP